 Pursuant to GASB Statement No. 40, "Deposit and Investment Risk Disclosures" ("GASB 40"), the Authority's bank accounts are profiled in order to determine exposure, if any, to Custodial Credit Risk (risk that in the event of failure of the counterparty the Authority would not be able to recover the value of its deposits or investment).
 Deposits are considered to be exposed to Custodial Credit Risk if they are: uncollateralized (securities not pledged to the depositor), collateralized with securities held by the pledging financial institution, or collateralized with securities held by the financial institution's trust department or agent but not in the government's name.
-At November 30, 2013 and 2012, all of the Authority's deposits were covered by either FDIC or GUDPA and therefore not exposed to custodial credit risk.
+At November 30, 2014, all of the Authority's deposits were covered by either FDIC or GUDPA and therefore not exposed to custodial credit risk.
+The Authority does not have a policy for custodial credit risk.